TramOttawa/stock-analysis/README.md

 ## Summary

 ### Advantages of refactoring code
+* After refactoring, the code is fresher, easier to understand or read, less complex and easier to maintain.
+* Disadvantages of Code Refactoring: Time Consuming: You may have no idea how much time it may take to complete the process.
+It may also land you into a situation where you have no idea where to go.

+### Advantages and Disadvantages of the original and refactored VBA scripts:
-The obvious advantage of refactoring code is that it makes it more efficient if you get it right.
+* The obvious advantage of VBA refactoring code is that it makes it more efficient if you get it right.
 An 82% reduction in execution time can be huge if analyzing thousands of rows of data.

-### Disadvantages of refactoring code
-A huge risk with refactoring is that your errors may destroy an already working code.
+* A huge risk with refactoring is that your errors may destroy an already working code.
 It is highly recommended that you save your original code and any changes you make frequently in case you run into any issues.
 That way you can always go back a step without needing to start completely over.
-I personally ran into issues during refactoring and found that using the msgBox script, as well as, testing performance outputs individually helped me identify what was driving my errors.
+It is suggested that to avoid deleting codes by accident, it is useful to use the msgBox script to confirm.